Imageomics/LatLonCover/README.md

 #### Cropscape category codes

-We used the category codes and names used in CropScape ["List of CDL codes, class names, and RGB color values"](https://www.nass.usda.gov/Research_and_Science/Cropland/docs/CDL_codes_names_colors.xlsx) by reducing the full set of provided categories into select categories of interest and groups of combined categories.
+We used the category codes and names used in CropScape ["List of CDL codes, class names, and RGB color values"](https://www.nass.usda.gov/Research_and_Science/Cropland/docs/CDL_codes_names_colors.xlsx).
+We also made an additional set of combined categories of interest.
+Every CropScape category was assinged to one combined category.

+TODO: add lookup table for group codes

 ### References